 The proceeds from the finance lease are collected over the term of the lease, which creates a long-term debtor.
 The income receivable on this debt is shown in the table.
-There is currently no rental charge for some building assets currently used by the Council which are on Common Good land.
+There is currently no rental charge for those building assets currently used by the Council which are on Common Good land which has been transferred to the Common Good as a prior period adjustment.
 The lease income shown does not include charges for such assets.
 Formal arrangements for continued Council use of those assets, which recognise and reflect Common Good ownership, are anticipated to be agreed.
 Any adjustments will be accounted for when an agreement is reached.